Damot (historical region)

-Damot (Amharic: ዳሞት) was a historical region located in western Ethiopia.
+Damot (Amharic: ዳሞት Dāmot) was a historical region located in western Ethiopia.
 The region was situated south of Gojjam and covered most of Ethiopia's Welega Province.
 Until the fourteenth century it was ruled by its own independent kingdom, before its conquest by the Ethiopian Emperor Amda Seyon I, after which it would serve as an important province within the Ethiopian Empire during the medieval period.